-Our living history adventures first brought us along the independent and assisted living community circuit.
+Our living history adventures first brought us along the independent and assisted living circuit.
 It was at these communities that we found loving, supportive, and genuine audiences.
 After each performance, the resounding question was,

 History At Play™ was created to educate and entertain students young and old, from all over the world.
-Our living history performances breathe life into the stories of influential and oft forgotten women.
+Our living history performances breathe life into the stories of influential and often forgotten women.
 Founder and Artistic Director Judith Kalaora discovered living history through her work as a historical interpreter in Boston, MA.
 It was there that she portrayed Massachusetts' Official Heroine Deborah Sampson and noted the repeated occurrence of guests and visitors asking,

 "Tell me more about Deborah!"